Editorial rating:

 You Want Live Video Sessions

 All of Circles meetings are audio only.
 I personally found the audio to be sufficient for my meetings, but others may want a visual component for their online support groups.
 Being able to see members, make eye contact, and see facial expressions can add a lot of value to a group session.
-If you’d like to have video meetings instead, you may want to check out the Sesh app, which gives you the choice of audio and video or just audio.
+If you’d like to have video meetings instead, you may want to check out Grouport, which provides video.

 You Prefer a More Personalized Experience